Randolph D. Hubach, PhD, MPH

 Zach Giano, PhD

-Dr. Giano is a post-doctoral fellow for the Center for Rural Health at Oklahoma State University-Center for Health Sciences.
+Dr. Giano is a Research Associate at the Center for Innovative Design & Analysis at the Colorado School of Public Health.
 Dr. Giano received his Ph.D. in Human Development and Family Science in 2018 from Oklahoma State University.
 His publications have addressed the contextual risk and protective factors that contribute to risk-taking behaviors, educational attainment, and mental health outcomes among sexual and racial/ethnic minorities, particularly in adolescents.
 Dr. Giano was also an Albert Schweitzer Fellow; a health-based fellowship which builds community service programs in the Tulsa-area.
 His program, S.T.E.P.
 (Support and Tutoring Enrichment Program) worked with mothers and children living in transitional housing.

 Carlos Mahaffey, PharmD, MPH